 Channel impairments determined by free-space path-loss model and Rayleigh multipath fading are added to the transmitted PHY waveform.
 You can choose to enable or disable these impairment models.
 In addition to the impairment models, the signal reception range can also be limited by an optional range propagation loss model.
 To model any of these losses, the channel model must contain both the sender and receiver positions along with the transmitted signal strength.
 The channel is modeled inside each receiving node, before passing the waveform to the PhyRx80211aDES block.

 When the PhyRx80211aDES block receives a waveform, it scales the waveform with the configured Rx gain.
 The PhyRx80211aDES block then applies thermal noise and interference to the received waveform.
-This is done by calculating the expected Signal to Interference-plus-noise Ratio (SINR) at the end of preamble, header, and payload.
+This is done by calculating the expected signal to interference-plus-noise Ratio (SINR) at the end of preamble, header, and payload.
 The calculated SINR is added to the preamble, header, and payload of the received waveform as an Additive White Gaussian Noise (AWGN).
-The PhyRx80211aDES block then compares the waveform power with the Energy Detection (ED) threshold.
+The PhyRx80211aDES block then compares the waveform power with the energy detection (ED) threshold.
 If the waveform power is greater than the ED threshold, the PHY sends a CCA busy indication to the MAC layer and starts decoding the waveform.
-Otherwise, the PHY treats the waveform as noise and adds it as interference to the upcoming waveforms for the duration of the current waveform.
+Otherwise, the PHY considers the waveform as noise and adds it as interference to the upcoming waveforms for the duration of the current waveform.
 If an error is found while decoding, the PHY stops further processing of the waveform and sends an error indication to the MAC layer.
 If the preamble and header are decoded successfully, the PhyRx80211aDES block sends a start indication to the MAC layer.
 If the payload is also decoded successfully, the payload is passed to the MAC layer along with a success indication.

 The Rx gain (dB) and the noise figure (dB) can be configured for the PhyRx80211aDES block.